wso2/docs-is/en/includes/guides/encryption/configure-keystores.md

 In production environments, it is recommended to use distinct keystores for each task, with separate trust chains for enhanced security:

 - **Internal Keystore**: Used for encrypting and decrypting internal data (if [asymmetric encryption]({{base_path}}/deploy/security/asymmetric-encryption) is enabled) and for encrypting plaintext passwords in configuration files using the [cipher tool]({{base_path}}/deploy/security/encrypt-passwords-with-cipher-tool).
-- **SAML Signing Keystore**: Dedicated for signing SAML requests and responses to ensure secure federated authentication.
 - **TLS Keystore**: Used for SSL connections to secure network communication via HTTPS.
 This keystore typically contains certificates required for establishing SSL/TLS connections.
 - **Primary Keystore**: Used for signing messages and other tasks, serving as the fallback keystore for both internal and external use cases unless specific keystores (like internal or SAML signing keystores) are defined.